 Photos are captured with 720×576 pixels (24 bit jpeg).

-Being very small, I test it first indoor.
+Being very small, I test it first indoors.
 Pressing the “Take-off” button the aircraft begins to rise to about two meters.
-WTF, the usual take off altitude is about 1 meter, it almost hit the chandelier.
+WTF, the usual take-off altitude is about 1 meter, it almost hit the chandelier.
 I pressed immediately the stop button and the quad crashed.

-Next try same, climbed 2 meters than started to lose altitude till almost landed.
+Next, try the same, climbed 2 meters then started to lose altitude till almost landed.
 Not good.
 It is possible that something happened due to the “careful” handling by those from the courier or this is a general issue of this model ??!!

 The stock WiFi camera being mainly useless, I’m thinking to replace it with a 5.8G FPV one (the Eachine TX01S seems perfect for the job).

-Just forgot to mention that control range is about 60 meters and I got an average of 6 minutes of flight time with full charged battery.
+Just forgot to mention that the control range is about 60 meters and I got an average of 6 minutes of flight time with a fully charged battery.